skyzyx/managing-humans/README.md

 * [An Introduction to You](http://randsinrepose.com/archives/an-introduction-to-you/) — You are a complex concept
 * [The Process Myth](http://randsinrepose.com/archives/the-process-myth/) — Insist on understanding

-# Managing Crises
-* [The Crisis and the Creative](http://randsinrepose.com/archives/the-crisis-and-the-creative/) — Investments in an uncertain future
-* [A Deep Breath](http://randsinrepose.com/archives/a-deep-breath/) — A deliberate moment of consideration

 # Managing Humans
 * [Managing Humans](http://managinghumans.com) — Book
 * [The Rands Test](http://randsinrepose.com/archives/the-rands-test/) — Start here